sleepGuyWD/Lightning-Procure/README.md

 ## Optimizations

-Typically, I can use this web application at my desk, but I have also made this project web-responsive and accessible on my mobile device.
+Typically, I can use this web application at my desk, but I have also made this project web-responsive and accessible on mobile devices.
 This allows me to be on the warehouse floor and verify what I am physically looking at.
+I could then calculate with this application right there if needed.

 ## Lessons Learned: